Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 }
 ```

+For additional information on rules, you can install Lintel on VSCode and use their GUI to further understand ESLint configuration.

 ## Git Hooks + Husky

 [Git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) are shell scripts found in the hidden .git/hooks directory of a Git repository.
 These scripts trigger actions in response to specific events, so they can help you **automate your development lifecycle**.
 There are lots of git hooks, but in this guide we will be primarily looking into the pre-commit hook.